|

 Occupation: retired educator, now adult ed birding instructor

 Most satisfying birds?
 My bird class and I found a Hudsonian Godwit in August at the Salinas River NWR.
 I was able to use it as a teachable moment on how to arrive at a confident identification.
 The class doesn't realize how famous they became when birders all over the state knew about how “Rita and her bird class found the first Hudsonian Godwit of the year.”
 We also found the most-chased and photographable Canada Warbler in county history in the Carmel River Oct 2018.
+We didn't find the Sprague's Pipit in 2024 — Steve Tucker did — but the teacher in me was fulfilled when the pipit stayed long enough to show to both classes.

 What she likes about MTY?
 I can travel the world and still be happy to return home.
 I have a great yard list where, while sweeping the front deck, I discovered an Ovenbird (Oct 2019).
 We've also had other notable visitors such as Blue-winged Warbler, Townsend‘s Solitaire, Hooded Warbler, and wintering Green-tailed Towhee and Summer Tanager.
 Most of these species I was able to share with my friends in our close-knit birding community.